Computable R\'enyi mutual information: Area laws and correlations: Thermal area laws

-Both Lemmas \ref{lem:1D} and \ref{lem:highTD}, use an imaginary time-ordered integral to bound the norm of $E_\beta$, as \beq \enq which follows from the Dyson series and the triangle inequality.
+\enq which follows from the Dyson series and the triangle inequality.
 The same bound holds for the inverse operator $E_\beta^{-1}$ with $(H_A+H_B)$ replaced by $H$ on the right-hand side.
 The operator in the norm corresponds to an imaginary time evolution of $H_I$, which can be approximated with a Taylor series.

 This technique cannot be used to extend the area law to arbitrary dimensions and temperatures because there exists a 2D lattice Hamiltonian such that for sufficiently small temperatures the quantity $\| e^{x H} A e^{-x H} \|/\|A \|$ diverges in the thermodynamic limit \cite{bouch2015,avdoshkin2020euclidean}.
+As pointed out in \cite{avdoshkin2020euclidean} this bound can be extended to the Bethe lattice, which can be seen as an intermediate case between one and higher dimension.

+{As already mentioned, the previous theorems also extend to all measured R\'enyi mutual informations.}

 Let us now comment on the thermal area law for classical systems.
 For them, an area law for the mutual information independent of temperature and energy was shown in \cite{wolf2008}.
 The idea behind it is the Markov property of classical thermal states, which reads $P(x_A|x_B)=P(x_A|x_{\partial B})$, where again the boundaries are defined as above such that there is no interaction between $A$ and $B\setminus\partial B$ and vice-versa.
 This means that all correlations between $A$ and $B$ are mediated through $\partial B$ and also implies that the correlations cluster at the boundary, in the sense that $I(A:B)=I(\partial A:\partial B)$.
 This leads to a bound that only depends on the dimension of the boundary.